rocjs/roc/docs/Commands.md

 For convenience several types of validators exists in `roc` that can be imported from `roc/validators`.
 [See here for a complete list of them along with more information on how they work.](/docs/Validators.md).

 #### `override`
-A string or a boolean that is to be used if the group already is created from before.
-The override will need to be specified to either the extension that defined it previously or true for always overriding.
+A string or a boolean that is to be used if the group already exists.
+The override will need to be specified to either the extension name that defined it previously or true for always overriding.

 #### `settings`
 What roc settings the command uses, can either be true or an array with strings of the groups to use.
 Will determine what information the cli outputs, what it parses and what it validates.